Basil Moreau: Veneration

-In 1957, Basil Moreau was declared a Servant of God.
+The cause for Moreau's beatification was formally opened on 20 June 1950, and he was given the title of Servant of God in 1957.
 On April 12, 2003, Pope John Paul II proclaimed him Venerable.

-Basil Moreau was beatified in Le Mans by Pope Benedict XVI on September 15, 2007, the feast day of Our Lady of Sorrows, and feast day of the Congregation of Holy Cross.
+Moreau was beatified in Le Mans by Pope Benedict XVI on September 15, 2007, the feast day of Our Lady of Sorrows.
 Blessed Basil Moreau is commemorated on January 20.

 Legacy

 Education is Moreau's lasting legacy.
-Moreau Seminary, located on the University of Notre Dame campus, is the main seminary for the American congregation of the Holy Cross Fathers.
-In 1841, Moreau sent Fr.
-Edward Sorin and six brothers to the Diocese of Vincennes, Indiana to assist the bishop is setting up a school for boys.
+Moreau Seminary, located on the University of Notre Dame campus, is the main seminary for the American province of the Congregation of Holy Cross.
+In 1841, Moreau sent Edward Sorin and six brothers to the Diocese of Vincennes, Indiana to assist the bishop is setting up a school for boys.
 A year later, the bishop gave them land at the northern end of the diocese for a new foundation.
 Thus, Moreau is credited with playing a key role in the foundation of the University of Notre Dame as well as Saint Mary's College in Notre Dame, Indiana.
 Dozens of other schools, colleges, and universities around the world have been erected under the auspices of the four congregations of Holy Cross who continue to follow in the footsteps of their founder.

-In 1966, the Josephites (or Brothers of Holy Cross) founded the third institution of higher education in Notre Dame, Indiana to base its educational philosophy on the teachings of Basil Moreau.
+In 1966, the Josephites (or Brothers of Holy Cross) founded the third institution of higher education in Notre Dame, Indiana to base its educational philosophy on the teachings of Moreau.
 Holy Cross College began as a community college with the mission of helping students with the intent to transfer into one of the other two institutions.
 However, in 2003 Holy Cross College became a residential baccalaureate liberal arts college with its own reputation for superior teaching.
-Basil Hall, a men's residential hall at Holy Cross College, is named in honor of Basil Moreau.
-Holy Cross College's mascot, the Saints, is represented by a St. Bernard (dog) named Basil, in honor of Basil Moreau.
+Basil Hall, a men's residential hall at Holy Cross College, is named in honor of Moreau.
+Holy Cross College's mascot is a St. Bernard (dog) named Basil, in honor of Basil Moreau.

 St. Edward's University in Austin, Texas is a Holy Cross school and has a co-ed residential hall called Basil Moreau Hall.

 The University of Portland in Portland, Oregon is run by the Congregation of Holy Cross.
 It features the Moreau Center for Service and Leadership, which connects students to service opportunities throughout Portland and beyond.

 Moreau Catholic High School is located in Hayward, California, about 25 mi southeast of San Francisco.
 It is among nine Catholic high schools in the Diocese of Oakland, and it is sponsored by the South-West Province of the Congregation of Holy Cross.
-Moreau Catholic is affiliated with many other Holy Cross educational institutions worldwide, but they are the only one named after the founder of Holy Cross, Blessed Father Basil Anthony Moreau.
+Moreau Catholic is affiliated with many other Holy Cross educational institutions worldwide, but they are the only one named after the founder of Holy Cross, Moreau.

-The Holy Cross High School, New Orleans in New Orleans, Louisiana was founded by Fr.
-Basil Moreau.
+The Holy Cross High School, New Orleans in New Orleans, Louisiana was founded by Moreau.
 It was once called Holy Cross College, but is now known as Holy Cross School.
 It is located on Paris Avenue.